-The condensed consolidated balance sheet as of December 31, 2020 was derived from audited financial statements, but does not include all disclosures required by GAAP.
-The condensed consolidated balance sheet as of September 30, 2021, the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2021 and 2020, the condensed consolidated statements of stockholders' equity for the three and nine months ended September 30, 2021 and 2020 and the condensed consolidated statements of cash flows for the nine months ended September 30, 2021 and 2020 are unaudited.
-The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of September 30, 2021, the results of its operations for the three and nine months ended September 30, 2021 and 2020, its statements of stockholders' equity for the three and nine months ended September 30, 2021 and 2020 and its statements of cash flows for the nine months ended September 30, 2021 and 2020.
-The financial data and other information disclosed in the notes related to the three and nine months ended September 30, 2021 and 2020 are unaudited.
-The results for the three and nine months ended September 30, 2021 and 2020 are not necessarily indicative of results to be expected for the year ending December 31, 2021, any other interim periods, or any future year or period.
+The condensed consolidated balance sheet as of December 31, 2021 was derived from audited financial statements for the year ended December 31, 2021, but does not include all disclosures required by GAAP.
+The condensed consolidated balance sheet as of September 30, 2022, the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2022 and 2021, the condensed consolidated statements of stockholders' equity for the three and nine months ended September 30, 2022 and 2021 and the condensed consolidated statements of cash flows for the nine months ended September 30, 2022 and 2021 are unaudited.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of September 30, 2022, the results of its operations for the three and nine months ended September 30, 2022 and 2021 and its statements of cash flows for the nine months ended September 30, 2022 and 2021.
+The financial data and other information disclosed in the notes related to the three and nine months ended September 30, 2022 and 2021 are unaudited.
+The results for the three and nine months ended September 30, 2022 and 2021 are not necessarily indicative of results to be expected for the year ending December 31, 2022, any other interim periods, or any future year or period.

 The unaudited interim financial statements of the Company included herein have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted from this report, as is permitted by such rules and regulations.
-These unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and the notes thereto contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 10, 2021.
+These unaudited condensed consolidated financial statements should be read in conjunction with the audited financial statements and the notes thereto contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on March 9, 2022.